sambown781/bravo-kernel.github.io/source/_posts/2015-03-27-creating-proper-github-releases.md

 Now that the release is out, it's time to start work on the next one:

-1. merge the master branch back into dev (to prevent conflicts)
-2. update ``VERSION.txt`` in the dev branch with the next release number (e.g. 1.0-alpha2)
+1. update ``VERSION.txt`` in the dev branch with the next release number (e.g. 1.0-alpha2)
-3. commit and push change to dev
+2. commit and push change to dev
-4. add features to your dev branch
+3. add features to your dev branch

 Once you are ready to publish a new release... simply restart ``Creating the release`` but skip step 1.